-You may have heard your friends rave about bulletproof coffee—also known as “butter coffee” or “keto coffee”—and the wonderful benefits it provides to your diet.
-This is not your average cup o’ joe, however.
+You may have heard others rave about bulletproof coffee—also referred to as butter coffee or keto coffee—and the potential benefits it provides to your health.

 What Is Bulletproof Coffee?

 Bulletproof coffee was invented by a biohacker, Dave Asprey.
 He is an investor and technology American entrepreneur and New York Times bestselling author of The Bulletproof Diet (2).